mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ---
 Searching for Higher Principals

-*   Neural machinery is solving problems efficiently (given its building blocks)
+*   Using Biological neurons:
-    -   what actual problems need solving
+    -   accept that brain solves problems efficiently
+    -   but that doesn't mean it is best way

+*   What are the actual take-away from current successes?

+*   What actual problems can be solved more abstractly?

+___
+Stuff that works better-than-expected

+*   Convolutional networks for images
+*   Word Embedding
+*   Transfer learning
+     -   Learning one task can 'cross-fertilize'

+___
+Stuff that can be abstracted

-*   Example : Hebbian Learning
+*   Hebbian Learning
     -   "cells that fire together wire together"
     -   Gradient descent
     -   Optimisation